ichbinju0/Open-Source-Software-Team-Project/report.md

-A Deep Dive into Open Education: Transparency, Collaboration, Peer Production, and Community Structure
+# Open Education

-Here is an in-depth analysis of how Open Education (OE) embodies the core values of transparency, collaboration, peer production, and community structure, including a comparison with the Open Source Software (OSS) movement.
+## Reflections on transparency, collaboration, peer production and community structure

 ---

-1. Transparency
+### 1. Transparency

 Transparency in Open Education operates across two key dimensions: legal permission and process visibility.

-Legal Transparency: Creative Commons Licenses (CCL)
+- 1.1 Legal Transparency: Creative Commons Licenses (CCL)

 OER primarily uses **Creative Commons Licenses (CCL)** to clearly and legally communicate user permissions.
 Unlike traditional "All Rights Reserved" copyright, CCL grants users the **5R Permissions (Retain, Reuse, Revise, Remix, Redistribute)**, ensuring that the extent of their freedom is explicitly and transparently stated.

 * Reflection: While this grants transparency, the common use of restrictive clauses like **Non-Commercial (NC)** or **No Derivatives (ND)** creates a tension.
 This directly contrasts with the **OSS principle of complete freedom for all purposes**, suggesting OE's transparency is often **purpose-driven** (focused on educational and non-profit use) rather than absolute.

-Process Transparency: Open Development
+- 1.2 Process Transparency: Open Development

 OE initiatives often strive for transparency in their creation process, differentiating themselves from proprietary publishers.